Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • The property is vacant or difficult to maintain

-Preparing the home may make sense if:
+Preparing the home may make sense when:

-• Small improvements could improve buyer interest
+• Small improvements could increase buyer interest

-• Landscaping or curb appeal can be improved
+• Landscaping or curb appeal can be improved affordably

 • Minor repairs may reduce buyer objections